Nanowire

-A nanowire is a nanostructure in the form of a wire with the diameter of the order of a nanometre (10−9 metres).
+A nanowire is a nanostructure in the form of a wire with the diameter of the order of a nanometre (10−9 m).
 More generally, nanowires can be defined as structures that have a thickness or diameter constrained to tens of nanometers or less and an unconstrained length.
 At these scales, quantum mechanical effects are important—which coined the term "quantum wires".

 Many different types of nanowires exist, including superconducting (e.g. YBCO), metallic (e.g. Ni, Pt, Au, Ag), semiconducting (e.g. silicon nanowires (SiNWs), InP, GaN) and insulating (e.g. SiO2, TiO2).

 Molecular nanowires are composed of repeating molecular units either organic (e.g. DNA) or inorganic (e.g. Mo6S9−xIx).

 Characteristics

 Typical nanowires exhibit aspect ratios (length-to-width ratio) of 1000 or more.
 As such they are often referred to as one-dimensional (1-D) materials.
 Nanowires have many interesting properties that are not seen in bulk or 3-D (three-dimensional) materials.
 This is because electrons in nanowires are quantum confined laterally and thus occupy energy levels that are different from the traditional continuum of energy levels or bands found in bulk materials.